 On July 16, 2020 the Court of Justice of the EU adopted a Decision pursuant to which Commission Implementing Decision (EU) 2016/1250 on the adequacy of the protection provided by the EU-U.S. Privacy Shield was declared invalid, whereas Commission Decision 2010/87/EU on standard contractual clauses (SCCs) for the transfer of personal data to processors established in third countries should be considered valid.

 The ECJ’s judgement already has a serious impact on personal data processing rules.
-Following the decision, the US government declared that they will continue to administer the Privacy Shield Framework program but it is likely to turn to SCCs as an alternative transfer mechanism.
+Following the decision, the US government declared that they would continue to administer the Privacy Shield Framework program but it is likely to turn to SCCs as an alternative transfer mechanism.
 In any case, Privacy Shield certified companies should consider other ways to transfer personal data to the US, as the certification held is no longer a valid ground for such transfers.

 In the light of the above, SpotMe took the necessary steps to ensure that all personal data transfers to the US are covered by a valid transfer mechanism and executed SCCs with all of its Customers and Sub-Processors based in the US.
 Pursuant to SpotMe’s intra-group Data Processing Agreement, personal data transfers between SpotMe’s affiliates established in third countries are also covered by SCCs.
 Thus, SpotMe ensured full compliance in the first instance with most recent personal data processing legal provisions.